PGMY/Material-Design-Octopress2/README.md

     You would also need to provide favicons.
 Have a look at `source/_includes/custom/head.html` to see the files necessary.
 All favicons would need to be stored in `/favicons/`

+    To have bitly support, you need to run the following commands

+    ```bash
+    gem install bitly gemrat
+    cd octopress
+    gemrat bitly
+    bundle install
+    cp ./.themes/Material-Design-Octopress2/plugins/bitly.rb ./plugins/bitly_filter.rb
+    ```

+    have a look into `source/_includes/custom/post/sharing.html` to see how to use bitly.

 * ###Credits
     * [Octostrap3](https://github.com/kAworu/octostrap3)
     * [Bootstrap-Material-Design](https://github.com/FezVrasta/bootstrap-material-design)